Harry Chapin Award

-The Long Island Music Hall of Fame is proud to name Darryl “DMC” McDaniel of Run DMC as the recipient of the 2014 Harry Chapin Award for his unswerving dedication to humanitarian efforts.
+The Long Island Music and Entertainment Hall of Fame is proud to name Darryl “DMC” McDaniel of Run DMC as the recipient of the 2014 Harry Chapin Award for his unswerving dedication to humanitarian efforts.

 In 2006 Darryl McDaniels co-founded The Felix Organization with Emmy Award winning casting director, Sheila Jaffe.
 Both had been adopted, and being grateful for having been given a good home, Darryl felt compelled to use his resources and experience to enrich the lives of children growing up in the foster care system.

 They had no idea the impact this partnership would have on the lives of so many disadvantaged children.
 This summer, Felix will send its 1,000th child to Camp Felix, an overnight camp in Putnam Valley, New York designed to meet the unique needs of youth in foster care.
 Felix also sponsors Camp Felix West, a camp serving Los Angeles based foster youth that offers programs to help foster children in New York City reach their dreams throughout the year.